Is High Intensity Training (H.I.T.) Safe For You?

-- H.I.T. will enable you to push your mind and body to its maximum in a minimal amount of time.
+- H.I.T. will enable you to push your mind and body to their maximum in a minimal amount of time.

 - H.I.T. allows you to place a low emphasis on nutrition and recovery, as long as you have the will to succeed.

-As a practice, H.I.T. has been an integral part of overall sports conditioning training for decades to help athletes increase their strength and performance.
-Over my 15 year career in training professional athletes and clients worldwide, I would agree that this described kind of H.I.T. is authentic and truly is the “real deal”.
-Regardless of whether or not you practice H.I.T. as it has been performed historically, or if you choose instead to participate in one of the more recent H.I.T. programs designed and created by fitness professionals, it is vital to consider the following factors in conjunction with a selection of practical exercises according to your particular goals, as follows:
+H.I.T. has been an important part of sports conditioning training for decades, helping athletes get stronger and better at what they do.
+Over my 15-year career in training professional athletes and clients worldwide, I would agree that this described kind of H.I.T. is authentic and truly the “real deal.”
+No matter if you do H.I.T. the way it has been done in the past or if you choose to do one of the more recent H.I.T. programs designed and created by fitness professionals, it is important to think about the following factors along with a selection of practical exercises based on your goals:

-- When you progress with H.I.T. at a rate appropriate to your initial level of fitness, your body’s energy systems are challenged in such a manner resulting in a post caloric burning effect up to 38 hours it is known among fitness industry as “Exercise Post Oxygen Consumption” (EPOC), or “Afterburn”.
+- When you progress with H.I.T. at a rate appropriate to your initial level of fitness, your body’s energy systems are challenged in such a manner that they result in a post-caloric burning effect lasting up to 38 hours; this is known among the fitness industry as “exercise post-oxygen consumption” (EPOC) or “afterburn.”

-- H.I.T. is a time efficient form of exercise and a type of highly intense physical activity which will enable you to achieve double the amount of benefits than other forms of more leisurely forms of regular exercise including a more intense excess post exercise oxygen consumption (EPOC) or post work-out calorie burning effect (commonly known as “after-burn”).
+- H.I.T. is a time-efficient form of exercise and a type of highly intense physical activity that will allow you to achieve twice as many benefits as other forms of more leisurely regular exercise, including a more intense excess post-exercise oxygen consumption (EPOC) or post-workout calorie burning effect (commonly referred to as “after-burn”).

-- H.I.T. is a more intelligent way to reach your fitness goals, – whether you want to improve your health, reduce weight and/or improve your physical appearance.
+- H.I.T. is a more intelligent way to reach your fitness goals, whether you want to improve your health, reduce weight, or improve your physical appearance.

-- Done properly, and under the supervised professional fitness guidance, by practicing H.I.T., physical results are visible in a short period of time.
+- Done properly and under the supervision of professional fitness guidance, by practicing H.I.T., physical results are visible in a short period of time.

-However, prior to undertaking a serious program of H.I.T., you should only do so under the supervision of a credible and diligent fitness professional.
-In addition, you should only consider participating in a H.I.T. program that will encompass the following list of health and fitness protocols:
+But before you start a serious H.I.T. program, you should only do it under the watchful eye of a reliable and hardworking fitness professional.
+Also, you should only think about joining an H.I.T. program if it includes all of the following health and fitness rules: